trac-hacks/trac-code-comments-plugin/README.md

 `python setup.py bdist_egg` in your working copy.
 Copy the resultant .egg to your `plugins` directory.

-Trac Code Comments plugin requres at least python 2.4 and runs on Trac 0.12.
+Trac Code Comments plugin requires at least Trac 1.2.

 Enable all the modules through the admin web UI or by editing `trac.ini`.